11 Main Types of Dahlias & the Colorful Varieties Within

 11 Main Types of Dahlias

+If you're really into dahlias, you can join the National Dahlia Society in the UK and the American Dahlia Society in the USA.
 After thorough research, we sorted out all the dahlias in different groups.
 Time for you to read through them and know more about the gorgeous Mexican flower.

 As the name suggests, these dahlia species are the biggest category of dahlias, and some of the most popular ones in this category are Arabian Night, Kelvin Floodlight, and Rothesay Reveller.